Frequently Asked Questions (FAQs)

 coworkers and spouses, but rather result from robberies."
 See this table for the latest data on workplace homicides.

-In 2012, there were 12,410 non-fatal cases of intentional injury by other persons which required days away from
+In 2010, there were 16,910 non-fatal cases of assaults and violent acts by person(s) which required days away from

 and illnesses in private industry (see Table R31.)